chrber/hands-ons/Amsterdam/2015/MigrateTapeSystem.md

  * Each file in a pool has one of the 4 primary states: “cached” (<C---), “precious” (<-P--), “from client” (<--C-), and “from store” (<---S).

+Conditions which justify this procedure:

+ * The new and old tape system are not compatible, otherwise direct copy between them is possible.
+ * Tape systems are distributed, maybe even in different countries (like in the case of NDGF)
+ * Direct scp does not work for any reason

 Procedure:

  * Remove old hsm instance entry from pools that are connected to the old tape system